ASSOCIATION FOCUS 2022 ISSUE 2

 • Present interesting, relevant and timely articles by industry experts, subject experts or professional writers

-• Present ads and sponsored content for members
+• Print ads and sponsored content for members

 • Provide membership directories and preferred provider lists

 Reporting on magazine events has a double advantage.
 A magazine report gives members who attended an event a reminder and memento of the experience.
-But members who couldn’t attend can still benefit from the report about it (and possibly be tempted to stop skipping and start attending).
+But members who couldn’t attend can still benefit from the report about it (and possibly be tempted to start attending).

 If an association does have a magazine, the quality of that magazine matters.
 Publishing anything less than a professional magazine won’t help your association and might hurt it.
-More specifically, your association magazine needs well-written, original content for two reasons:
+More specifically, your association magazine needs well-written, original content.

 Matt Berringer wrote an online article about association publications, dated April 28, 2021, where he said 70% of association members feel it “is the voice of their profession or industry.”
 Your goal should be for your members to feel that way about your association’s magazine.
 Whatever your association or industry size, do the best you can to make your magazine matter to the largest possible audience.